valoran-M/Arrakis/CONTRIBUTING.md

 Arrakis is open to contributors.

-If you wish to contribute, please keep in mind that Arrakis is distributed under the CeCILL 2.1 license, and that any code submitted will be redistributed under this license.
+If you wish to contribute, please keep in mind that Arrakis is distributed under the [`CeCILL 2.1 license`](./LICENSE), and that any code submitted will be redistributed under this license.

 You must own full right to any code submitted.